Chart Color Schemes

 Residential development activity is lower than average in Elanora according to AreaSearch's national comparison of local real estate markets

 Elanora has received approximately 16 dwelling approvals annually over the past five financial years, totalling 83 homes.
-As of FY26, one approval has been recorded.
-On average, 4.9 people have moved to the area each year for every dwelling built between FY21 and FY25.
-This high demand coupled with limited supply typically leads to price growth and increased buyer competition.
+As of FY-26, there is one recorded approval.
+On average, 4.9 people have moved to the area per year for each dwelling built between FY-21 and FY-25.
+This has resulted in a significant demand exceeding new supply, typically leading to price growth and increased buyer competition.

-The average construction cost for new properties is $416,000.
-In FY26, there have been $9.1 million in commercial approvals, indicating the area's residential character.
-Compared to the rest of Queensland, Elanora has significantly reduced construction levels, 87.0% below the regional average per person.
+New properties are constructed at an average expected cost of $416,000.
+In this financial year, there have been $9.1 million in commercial approvals, indicating the area's residential character.
+Compared to the rest of Queensland, Elanora shows substantially reduced construction activity, with 87.0% below the regional average per person.
 This constrained new construction usually reinforces demand and pricing for existing properties.
-Nationally, Elanora also reflects lower construction levels, suggesting market maturity and possible development constraints.
-Recent construction comprises 33.0% detached houses and 67.0% medium to high-density housing, marking a significant shift from the current housing pattern of 79.0% houses.
-This focus on higher-density living caters to downsizers, investors, and first-home buyers.
+This level is also lower than the national average, suggesting market maturity and possible development constraints.
+Recent construction comprises 33.0% detached houses and 67.0% medium and high-density housing, marking a significant shift from the current pattern of 79.0% houses.
+This focus on higher-density living creates more affordable entry points and caters to downsizers, investors, and first-home buyers.

-With around 1908 people per dwelling approval, Elanora indicates a highly mature market.
-According to AreaSearch's latest quarterly estimate, Elanora is projected to add 1514 residents by 2041.
+With around 1908 people per dwelling approval, Elanora reflects a highly mature market.
+According to the latest AreaSearch quarterly estimate, Elanora is projected to add 1,353 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development